lmaughan921/experience-manager-brand-portal.en/help/using/accelerated-download.md

 1. By default the **[!UICONTROL Fast Download]** setting is enabled in the **[!UICONTROL Download Settings]**.
 Therefore, a confirmation box appears to download assets using IBM Aspera Connect.

-   If you are downloading the assets for the first time and do not have IBM Aspera Connect installed in your browser or the existing version is out-of-date,  it will prompt you to [install the Aspera download accelerator](https://www.ibm.com/docs/en/aspera-connect/3.9.9).
+   If you are downloading the assets for the first time and do not have IBM Aspera Connect installed in your browser or the existing version is out-of-date,  it will prompt you to install the Aspera download accelerator (`https://www.ibm.com/docs/en/aspera-connect/3.9.9`).

    ![](assets/aspera-not-launched.png)